-As predicted, the concrete thinking dimension of alexithymia, EOT, was a significant negative predictor of scores on the IRI-EC subscale, which Davis (1994) has described as an affective measure of empathy, even after controlling for age, gender, alcohol consumption, and negative moods.
+As predicted, the concrete thinking dimension of alexithymia, EOT, was a significant negative predictor of scores on the IRI-EC subscale, which Davis (1994) described as an affective measure of empathy, even after controlling for age, gender, alcohol consumption, and negative moods.
 Demers and Koven (2015) argued that concrete thinking as indexed by EOT signifies a low capacity for abstraction and mentalization, which are prerequisites for perspective taking and emotional empathy.
 Although the EOT subscale of the TAS-20 was of special interest in the present context given the recent findings of Demers and Koven, both the DDF and DIF subscales of the TAS-20 were also negatively related to emotional empathy in the present study.
-EOT was negatively related to two other subscales of the IRI--the Perspective Taking (PT) and Fantasy Scale (FS)--as well, also consistent with the argument of Demers and Koven cited above.
-Given that EOT as well as total TAS-20 alexithymia scores were negatively related to both facial emotion recognition and emotional empathy in the present study, the negative relationship between TAS-20 alexithymia and emotional empathy as indexed by EC might logically be attributed to the deficient facial recognition of emotions, as indexed by RMET, that was also associated with alexithymia.
-However, RMET and EC were uncorrelated in the present study, suggesting that a more fundamental deficit in emotion related processing may underlie the observed negative relationship between alexithymia and emotional empathy.
-One possibility, as suggested by Demers and Koven, is that the association between concrete thinking and deficits in both facial emotion recognition and emotional empathy reflects an underlying deficit in metacognition associated with alexithymia (cf. Lyvers, Makin et al., 2014).
+EOT was negatively related to two other subscales of the IRI-- PT and FS--as well, also consistent with the argument of Demers and Koven cited earlier.
+Given that EOT and total TAS-20 alexithymia scores were negatively related to both facial emotion recognition and emotional empathy in the present study, the negative relationship between TAS-20 alexithymia and emotional empathy as indexed by EC might logically be attributed to the deficient facial recognition of emotions, as indexed by RMET, that was also associated with alexithymia.
+However, RMET and EC were uncorrelated in the present study, suggesting that a more fundamental deficit in emotion-related processing may underlie the observed negative relationship between alexithymia and emotional empathy.
+One possibility, as suggested by Demers and Koven, is that the association between concrete thinking and deficits in both facial emotion recognition and emotional empathy reflects an underlying deficit in metacognition associated with alexithymia (cf. Lyvers, Makin, et al., 2014).

 The present study had several limitations.
 The cross-sectional nature of the study limits interpretation of the findings, as the correlational design does not allow causation to be inferred.
-Furthermore given the prevalence of female students in psychology programs today, the current sample was majority female and may not generalize to samples that are more balanced in gender.
-Future research should thus recruit larger and more representative samples.
-Nevertheless all predictions were supported, consistent with current theoretical interpretations of alexithymia.
-The present findings, like those of Demers and Koven (2015), point to special relevance of the concrete thinking facet of alexithymia for deficiencies in both facial emotion recognition and emotional empathy, and suggest that further research on the nature of these relationships is warranted.
+Furthermore, given the prevalence of female students in psychology programs today, the current sample was majority female and may not generalize to samples that are more balanced in gender.
+Future research therefore should recruit larger and more representative samples.
+Nevertheless, all predictions were supported, consistent with current theoretical interpretations of alexithymia.
+The present findings, like those of Demers and Koven (2015), point to special relevance of the concrete thinking facet of alexithymia for deficiencies in both facial emotion recognition and emotional empathy and suggest that further research on the nature of these relationships is warranted.

 <N1HD>Notes

-<NTXT>Acknowledgement.
-This research was funded by the Bond University Faculty of Society and Design.
+<NTXT>This research was funded by the Bond University Faculty of Society and Design.

-Address correspondence to: Michael Lyvers, School of Psychology, Bond University, Gold Coast Qld 4229 Australia
+Address correspondence about this article to Michael Lyvers, School of Psychology, Bond University, Gold Coast, Queensland 4229, Australia.

 <B1HD>References